 Jennifer George, LL.B, B.A.

-Jennifer works closely with the President of CAPE to provide advice and guidance on labour relations and policy issues affecting the membership, and support on the strategic direction and planning of the Association.
-She advises the President on the requirements and interpretation of CAPE’s constitution and by-laws, on collective bargaining and negotiation strategies, and on the laws governing the activities of the Association.
+Before holding this position, Jennifer worked closely with the President of CAPE to provide advice and guidance on labour relations and policy issues affecting the membership, and support on the strategic direction and planning of the Association.
+She advised the President on the requirements and interpretation of CAPE’s constitution and by-laws, on collective bargaining and negotiation strategies, and on the laws governing the activities of the Association.
 Jennifer also coordinates closely with the National Executive Committee, as well as the CAPE management team and leadership community across the country.
 In addition, she collaborates with the federal public service union community and the Canadian federal government on policy issues and special projects to protect, promote and advance the interests of CAPE members.
 Jennifer graduated from Concordia University with a degree in economics and is a member of the Law Society of Ontario.
 Prior to joining CAPE, Jennifer worked for several federal government departments including the Department of Justice and Global Affairs Canada.
 She also previously worked as an employment relations officer with the Professional Institute of the Public Service of Canada (PIPSC) in various regional offices across the country.